mutualmobile/MMProgressHUD/README.md

 Use the shared instance of `MMProgressHUD` through either the `+sharedHUD` class method or through the other suite of class convenience methods available.

 ##Features
-###No Assets
-MMProgressHUD uses CoreGraphics-drawn images for the default images.
-This makes it very easy to drop-in all the files to your project without having to specify bundles and other assets to copy.
-Just include the source and you're good to go.

 ###Animations
 The primary motivation for building MMProgressHUD was to be able to easily add fun animations as they were needed.
 MMProgressHUD has several presentation/dismiss animation styles depending on what you are looking for: